Nourann5/Challenge/README.md

 This repository also includes a GitHub Actions workflow for CI/CD:
 - On each push to the main branch with updating any of /api or /client folders, Docker images for the API and Client are built and pushed to Docker Hub.
-- You can configure your Docker Hub credentials by setting the DOCKER_USERNAME and DOCKER_PASSWORD secrets in your repository.
+- You can configure your Docker Hub credentials by setting the DOCKER_USERNAME and DOCKER_TOKEN secrets in your repository.

 ### 6. Shutting Down the Services